barnscott/newworkspaceshortcut-barnix.io/README.md

 When creating a PR, review the following files and make changes as necessary:

-- Update the "Supported Gnome versions" section on this `README.md`
 - Update `CHANGELOG.md` with a summary of the changes
+- Update `metadata.json` to reflect Gnome releases that are supported

 ## Build testing/debugging